(See also Overview of Idiopathic Interstitial Pneumonias.)

-Pulmonary Langerhans cell histiocytosis can affect other organs (such as the pituitary gland, bones, and the lymph nodes) as well as the lungs.
+Langerhans cell histiocytosis can affect other organs (such as the pituitary gland, bones, and the lymph nodes) as well as the lungs.
 The cause is unknown, and the disorder is rare.
 It occurs almost exclusively in whites aged 20 to 40 who smoke cigarettes.
-It starts with infiltration of the lung by histiocytes, which are cells that scavenge for foreign materials, and to a lesser extent by eosinophils, which are cells that are normally involved in allergic reactions.
+Pulmonary Langerhans cell histiocytosis starts with infiltration of the lung by histiocytes, which are cells that scavenge for foreign materials, and to a lesser extent by eosinophils, which are cells that are normally involved in allergic reactions.

 About 15% of people have no symptoms and the disorder is first recognized when an imaging study of the chest is done for another reason.
 The remainder develop coughing, shortness of breath, fever, chest pain worsened by deep breathing, fatigue, and weight loss.
 Pneumothorax (a collapsed lung) is a common complication due to rupture of a lung cyst.
-It occurs in 10 to 25% of people with the disorder and may be the cause of the first symptoms that develop.
+It occurs in 10 to 25% of people with pulmonary Langerhans cell histiocytosis and may be the cause of the first symptoms that develop.
 Scarring makes the lungs stiff and impairs their ability to transfer oxygen into and out of the blood.
 A few people cough up blood (hemoptysis).

-The disorder may be treated with corticosteroids and immunosuppressants such as cyclophosphamide, although no therapy is clearly beneficial.
+Pulmonary Langerhans cell histiocytosis may be treated with corticosteroids and/or immunosuppressants, such as cyclophosphamide, although no therapy is clearly beneficial.